 The Department participates in the honors program and works with individual students to develop a curriculum that satisfies honors degree requirements.
 Students interested in an honors degree should contact the departmental honors advisor.

-Program Requirements: To achieve honors designation with the Bachelor of Arts or Bachelor of Science in Biological Sciences, students are required to complete all University and major requirements (see above) including fourteen honors credits in Biology and at least ten additional honors credits, which includes an Honors Seminar (HON 4200-HON 4280).
+Program Requirements: To achieve honors designation with the Bachelor of Arts or Bachelor of Science in Biological Sciences, students are required to complete all University and major requirements (see above) including fourteen honors credits in Biology and an honors seminar (HON 4200-HON 4280).

 The fourteen credits in Biological Sciences are comprised of: